 In September 2020, the Ontario Divisional Court issued its final order with respect to its decision.
-In October 2020, the OEB issued a procedural order to implement the direction of the Ontario Divisional Court and required Hydro One to submit its proposal for the recovery of the deferred tax asset amounts allocated to ratepayers for the 2017 to 2022 period.
-A decision is anticipated in the first half of 2021.
-See the Annual MD&A under the subheading "Risk Management and Risk Factors - Risks Relating to Hydro One's Business - Regulatory Risks and Risks Relating to Hydro One's Revenues - Risks Relating to Regulatory Treatment of Deferred Tax Asset" for a description of related risks.
+In October 2020, the OEB issued a procedural order to implement the direction of the Ontario Divisional Court and required Hydro One to submit its proposal for the recovery of the deferred tax asset amounts allocated to Hydro One Networks' ratepayers for the 2017 to 2022 period.